tooploox/oya/README.md

 ## Changesets

+TODO

-   * `changeset` -- (optional) modifies the current changeset (see Changesets).
+   * `Changeset` -- (optional) modifies the current changeset (see Changesets).

 Oya first walks all directories to build the changeset: a list of buildable directories.
 It then walks the list, running the matching hook in each.
 CI/CD tool-specific script outputting list of modified files in buildable directories given the current hook name.
      - each path must be normalized and prefixed with `+`
      - cannot be overriden, only valid for top-level Oyafile
      - in the future, you'll be able to override for a buildable directory and use `-` to exclude directories, `+` to include additional ones, and use wildcards, this will allow e.g. forcing running tests for all apps when you change a shared directory
      - git diff --name-only origin/master...$branch
      - https://dzone.com/articles/build-test-and-deploy-apps-independently-from-a-mo
      - https://stackoverflow.com/questions/6260383/how-to-get-list-of-changed-files-since-last-build-in-jenkins-hudson/9473207#9473207

 Generation of the changeset is controlled by the optional changeset key in Oyafiles, which can point to a script executed to generate the changeset:

 1. No directive -- includes all directories containing on Oyafile.
 2. Directive pointing to a script.

 .oyaignore lists files whose changes do not trigger build for the containing buildable directory

 ## Features/ideas

-1. Generators based on packs. https://github.com/Flaque/thaum + draft pack plugin
+1. Generators based on packs. https://github.com/Flaque/thaum + draft pack
+   plugin

 ## Workflows